 The Spaniard immediately formed a telepathic partnership with fellow new arrival Diego Costa that terrified defenses across the country.
 Fàbregas’s signature move became the lofted, 40-yard pass over the top of a high defensive line, perfectly dropping onto Costa’s chest.
 His ability to dictate the rhythm of the game from deep positions and unlock low blocks with a single swing of his right boot became the exact tactical masterstroke that secured Chelsea the league title.

-3. Mesut Özil – 19 Assists (2015/16)
+4. Mesut Özil – 19 Assists (2015/16)

-Club: Arsenal
+- Club: Arsenal

-Total Premier League Career Assists: 54
+- Total Premier League Career Assists: 54

 For a six-month period between August and December 2015, Mesut Özil was playing football from a completely different dimension.
 The German maestro racked up an insane 16 assists by Christmas alone, carving open defenses with a silky, languid style and matrix-like vision.
 He was creating chances at a rate never seen before in the history of the competition.

-Operating as a traditional, floating Number 10, Özil seemed destined to obliterate the record for the [most assists in a Premier League season] before the spring even arrived.
+Operating as a traditional, floating Number 10, Özil seemed destined to obliterate the record for the most assists in a Premier League season before the spring even arrived.
 However, football is a team game, and an assist requires a goal.
 During the second half of the season, Arsenal’s strikers suffered a catastrophic dip in finishing form. Özil continued to serve chances on a silver platter, but the conversion rate plummeted.
 He finished the season agonizingly close at 19 assists, a purist’s masterclass in playmaking.

-2. Kevin De Bruyne – 20 Assists (2019/20)
+3. Kevin De Bruyne – 20 Assists (2019/20)

-Club: Manchester City
+- Club: Manchester City

-Total Premier League Career Assists: 106+
+- Total Premier League Career Assists: 106+

 The absolute gold standard of modern midfield play makes his second appearance on this list.
 While Liverpool ran away with the league title during the 2019/20 campaign, Kevin De Bruyne waged a one-man war on the history books.
 Operating at the absolute peak of his physical and technical powers, he was mapping out passes that ordinary players wouldn’t even see on a television screen.

-1. Thierry Henry – 20 Assists (2002/03)
+2. Thierry Henry – 20 Assists (2002/03)

-Club: Arsenal
+- Club: Arsenal

-Total Premier League Career Assists: 74
+- Total Premier League Career Assists: 74

 Henry paired his playmaking brilliance with lethal finishing, establishing a standard of dual-threat dominance that stood completely untouched for 17 long years.
 What makes Henry’s record truly mythical is his position.
 He wasn’t a midfielder constantly touching the ball in the center circle; he was a striker.

 Under Arsène Wenger, Henry revolutionized the center-forward role, constantly drifting out to the left wing to isolate defenders before driving inside to either curl the ball into the far corner or lay it off to his teammates.
 It was a display of utter footballing arrogance and superiority.
+When you combine the goals and the playmaking, it remains, unequivocally, one of the most complete individual seasons in English football history.

 READ MORE: